OpenWIS/excel2wis/excel2wisxml_developer_manual.md

 # Excel file shape configuration

-Shape of the excel file is set for the 4 sheets of the excel file:
+Shape of the excel file is set for 4 sheets of the excel file:

 * delta linking *MD Fields* columns to associated *Help* rows